 Where to Eat - The Best Cafes in Shimla

-As I had mentioned earlier, I came across a cafe directly across the Town Hall.
+As I had mentioned earlier, I came across a cafe that was situated directly across the Town Hall.
 It was a charming little place with large windows to enjoy the outside view.
 The name of this place is Wake and Bake cafe.
 When I visited the cafe, there were two guys there practising their music on the guitar.
 With a little drizzle outside and the melodious music next to me, I can say it felt like I was sitting in the best cafe in Shimla.
 What a beautiful afternoon that was!
-Other than Wake and Bake, Cafe Shimla Times is a popular cafe, especially famous for it's view of Shimla city.
+Other than Wake and Bake, Cafe Shimla Times is a popular cafe, especially famous for its view of Shimla city.

-Shopping at Mall Road
+Unmissable Things to do in Shimla: Shopping at Mall Road

 What to Wear in Shimla

 No matter when you visit Shimla, always be prepared for a little cold.
 I did my Shimla sightseeing in the month of September when there were still light drizzles and it got especially cold in the mornings and evenings.
 If you're visiting Shimla in the rainy months, carry a raincoat or umbrella.
 Whereas if you're taking a trip to Shimla in the winter months from November to March, carry sweaters and expect snow in the peak winter months.
 Carry thermals accordingly.
 In the summer, you'll need a light shrug for the evenings but the afternoons will be pleasant.